Lower Back and Testicle Pain

 Lower back pain is a common problem that many men face.
 However, when men experience lower back pain accompanied by pain in the testicles, it may mean that there is an underlying condition that may require treatment.

-The expert urologists at Urology of Greater Atlanta offer accurate diagnoses and tailor-made treatment plans for those experiencing lower back and testicle pain.
+Our expert urologists at Urology of Greater Atlanta offer accurate diagnoses and tailor-made treatment plans for those experiencing lower back and testicle pain.
 Call or book an appointment now.

 What Are the Causes of Lower Back and Testicle Pain?

-There are several chronic conditions that can cause back pain along with pain in the testicles.
 Some of the conditions associated with back and testicular pain are listed below.

-- Orchitis (inflammation of the testicles due to a viral or bacterial infection)
+- Orchitis: Inflammation of the testicles due to a viral or bacterial infection

-- Diabetic Neuropathy (nerve damage caused by diabetes)
+- Diabetic Neuropathy: Nerve damage caused by diabetes

 When to See a Doctor